Why This Recipe Works

 1/3 cup kosher salt

-For the Dressing: Whisk together vinegar, sugar, oil, garlic, black pepper, and celery seeds in small bowl.
+For the Dressing: In a small bowl, whisk together vinegar, sugar, oil, garlic, black pepper, and celery seeds.

 Transfer vegetables to a salad spinner and spin dry.
 Alternatively, transfer to a large rimmed baking sheet lined with a triple layer of paper towels or a clean kitchen towel and blot mixture dry with more towels.
 Return to large bowl.